agmcfarland/GeneGrouper/README.md

-[**GeneGrouper**](https://github.com/agmcfarland/GeneGrouper) is a command-line tool that searches a set of genomes for gene clusters containing a gene of interest.
-All gene clusters are then binned into groups according to their similarity in gene content.
-Qualitative and quantitative outputs provide a population-level view of how gene cluster groups are distributed and how varied gene content is within a group.
+[**GeneGrouper**](https://github.com/agmcfarland/GeneGrouper) is a command-line tool that places gene clusters into groups according to how conserved their gene content is.
+Instead of providing all genes in a gene cluster, you only provide the sequence of one gene and the upstream and downstream coordinates that encompass at least the entire gene cluster.
+Several visualizations and detailed data tables are provided for further investigation.

 ---